US duty free magnates fund controversial Israeli settlements

 Falic said the family’s support for Jewish life “should not imply the exclusion of anyone else, including Christians and Muslims.”
 However, critics say activities billed as harmless philanthropy have come at the expense of Palestinians and their claim to a state.

-“Now that the Falics’ philanthropic agenda is evident, everyone should be aware that when they shop at ‘Duty Free Americas,’ their dollars could potentially finance some of the most extreme right-wing actors in Israel,” said Ran Cohen, founder of the Israeli Democratic Bloc, which aims to expose anti-democratic trends.
+“Everyone should be aware that when they shop at ‘Duty Free Americas,’ their dollars could potentially finance some of the most extreme right-wing actors in Israel,” said Ran Cohen, founder of the Israeli Democratic Bloc, which aims to expose anti-democratic trends.

 Duty Free Americas is headed by three Falic brothers: Simon, Jerome and Leon.
 The chain operates over 180 stores at airports and border crossings in the U.S. and Latin America, including New York’s JFK, Atlanta’s Hartsfield-Jackson, Ronald Reagan and Dulles in Washington, and Miami International, according to the company website.
 Leon Falic told the trade publication TRBusiness that the privately held company last year posted over $1.65 billion in sales.